-Board or State Associa ation Address City State Zip
+Board or State Association

+Address City State Zip

 Outline of Procedure for Ethics Hearing Involving a Complaint and Counter-Complaint (To be Transmitted in Advance to Both Parties)

-Remote testimony: Although testimony provided in person before a Hearing Panel is preferred, parties and witnesses to ethics hearings may be permitted to participate in hearings by teleconference or videoconference at the discretion of the Hearing Panel Chair.
+Remote testimony: Hearings may be held in person, remotely or a combination thereof.
+If the hearing is in person, testimony provided in the physical presence of the Hearing Panel is preferred, however, parties and witnesses to ethics hearings may be permitted to participate remotely in hearings at the discretion of the Hearing Panel Chair.
+Associations may, at their sole discretion, hold hearings when all parties must participate virtually.